 The easy Japanese way to remove the hard outer shell

-When you buy chestnuts, it’s already been some time since they are harvested.
+Chestnuts that you buy in a store, are not that fresh.
+It has already been some time since they were harvested.
 So it is better to cook them straight away.
 Remove the outer shell by using scissors (be careful not to injure yourself).
 If you have time, soak them in a bowl of water overnight, but if you don’t have time, place chestnuts in a pot and pour enough water to just cover the chestnuts.
 Bring the water to boil and then simmer for about 20 minutes over low heat.
 Remove the astringent skin one by one.

 Cook chestnuts into daily home cooking the Japanese way

-I just love chestnuts so I can eat boiled chestnuts as it is for a snack.
+I just love chestnuts, so I can eat boiled chestnuts even simply as a snack.
 In Japan, chestnuts are often used to make sweets such as Montblanc cake, Shibukawani (simmered with astringent skin intact), and Kuri Kinton.
 It is also often cooked with rice known as Kuri Gohan and Kuri Okowa (or Sekihan).

-If you liked my recipe for Kuri Gohan, please rate it and leave a comment below.
+If you liked my recipe for Chestnuts Rice (Kuri Gohan), please rate it and leave a comment below.
 Also, don’t forget to follow me on Youtube, Pinterest, Facebook , Twitter and Instagram to keep up to date with all the latest happenings on Chopstick Chronicles.
 Don’t forget to use the hashtag #ChopstickChronicles so I can see your wonderful creations!

 - 500 g chestnuts